Anyon condensation and the color code: Preliminaries

 \subsection{Error correction in \texorpdfstring{$(2+1)$}{(2+1)}D space-time}

 In two-dimensional topological stabiliser codes, we detect errors by measuring stabiliser generators to obtain a list of violated stabilisers~\cite{Kitaev03, Dennis02}.
 In reality, however, these stabiliser measurements may be imperfect and give incorrect outcomes.
-To achieve fault-tolerance, we must repeat the measurements multiple times~\cite{Dennis02, Wang2003confinement}.
+To achieve tolerance to noise in the presence of measurement errors, we must repeat the measurements multiple times~\cite{Dennis02, Wang2003confinement}.
 This transforms the space in which the stabiliser violations live into a $(2+1)$-dimensional space-time.

 As we have described violated stabilisers can be associated with anyonic quasi-particles.
 This association carries over to the case where we consider the full space-time picture of the stabiliser readouts.
 In fact, from a condensed matter perspective, this is very natural, as all two-dimensional topologically ordered phases and processes happening therein are described in as a $(2+1)$-dimensional space-time.
 In what follows, we make this connection explicit.